mdtayef001/mdtayef001/README.md

 Web Developer
 -------------

 I'm a Web Developer with a passion for creating wedsite that not only look good but also solve real problems.
 When I'm not coding, you can find me exploring new technologies.
-I am always eager to take on new opportunities and working heard.
+I am always eager to take on new opportunities and working hard.

 * 🌍  I'm based in Bangladesh, Dhaka
 * ✉️  You can contact me at [tayefhossain200@gmail.com](mailto:tayefhossain200@gmail.com)